sushil79g/Archetype_identification/README.md

 # Archetype_identification
-Lookng at post made by the user in twitter handle, we in this project are intrested to find the archetype of the user.
+Lookng at all the post made by the user in twitter, we in this project are intrested to find the archetype of the user.

 <h2>Example</h2>
  from archtype_user_identification.classify_user import classify_user</br>